Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Experimental Design and Deployment

 \subsection{Deployment}

 We implemented the experiment in oTree \citep{otree} and conducted it online using the Prolific platform in January 2025.
 We recruited 300 subjects who met the following three criteria: (1) live in the United States; (2) have previously completed at least ten studies on Prolific; (3) have an approval rate of at least 95\% on Prolific.
 Subjects were recruited in three sessions, with 100 subjects per session.
 Subjects had up to 67 minutes to complete the study.
-They took an average of 12.97 minutes (s.d.
-10.05 minutes).
-On average, they earned \$4.15 (s.d. \$0.59), including a show-up fee of \$2.70.\footnote{A small part of this payment was delayed by 30 days or 60 days due to Decision Problem 3, which elicits time preferences.
-See \cref{subsec:The-Decision-Problems} for details.} Thus, the average earning rate in the study was \$19.20 per hour.
+On average, they took 12.97 minutes (s.d.
+10.05 minutes) and earned \$4.15 (s.d. \$0.59), including a show-up fee of \$2.70.\footnote{A small part of this payment was delayed by 30 days or 60 days due to Decision Problem 3, which elicits time preferences.
+See \cref{subsec:The-Decision-Problems} for details.} Thus, the average earning rate was \$19.20 per hour.